r-lidar/lidR/README.md

 ![Version](http://img.shields.io/Version/1.2.0.png)  ![licence](https://img.shields.io/badge/Licence-GPL--3-blue.svg) ![CRAN](https://img.shields.io/badge/CRAN-not%20yet-lightgray.svg)

-R package for airborne LiDAR data manipulation and visualisation for forestry applications.
+R package for airborne LiDAR data manipulation and visualisation for foresapplications.

 lidR package provides functions to read and write `.las` and `.laz` files, plot a cloud of points, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, automatically extract ground inventories, process a set of tiles in multicore, classify data from shapefiles and provides other tools to manipulate liDAR data. lidR package is designed mainly for research purposes using an area-based approach.